svenfraeys/sftoolbox/README.md

  * idname: unique id that identifies this action
  * label: label that you want to show in the ui
  * description: what does the action do (will be shown in tooltips and statustips)
  * type: type of the action this can be python_code, python_function, ...
+ * icon: icon for the action relative to project directory

  Following types for actions are available